charleshan/programming-phoenix/README.md

   * Mailing list: http://groups.google.com/group/phoenix-talk
   * Source: https://github.com/phoenixframework/phoenix

-Disclaimer: the most up-to-date source code will be found on the official Pragprog website but please do feel free to create github issues if you run accross any problems.
+Disclaimer: the most up-to-date source code can be found on the official Pragprog website but please do feel free to create github issues if you run accross any problems.